yichiang/plain-language-checker/README.md

 # How you made your app accessible

+The app was designed and implemented to be accessible.
+We added tabindex and roles where it was needed.
-The app was made simple on purpose, with only the title, a text box for input and a "Submit" button.
-The report is very simple as well and lists the feedback items found.
+The app has a title, a text area box for input, and a "Submit" button.
+The report is very simple and lists the feedback items found.
 The specific comments are listed first and then the general comments.
-We use bold to highlight the important parts of the report and also have text for the links that form the feedback items.
+We used as many accessible elements as possible.
+For example, headers and hyperlinks.

 In order to verify the accessibility of the website, we used the following automated tools:

 - [Web Accessibility Evaluation Tool by WebAIM](https://wave.webaim.org/report#/https://yichiang.github.io/plain-language-checker/%23/).
 - Chrome's extension from [axe DevTools](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US&utm_term=axe%20browser%20extension&utm_campaign=Search%20-%20axe%20DevTools%20-%20Checker&utm_source=adwords&utm_medium=ppc&hsa_src=g&hsa_ad=626089536234&hsa_tgt=kwd-942809056982&hsa_mt=e&hsa_ver=3&hsa_acc=7854167720&hsa_kw=axe%20browser%20extension&hsa_grp=142979637091&hsa_cam=17378411167&hsa_net=adwords&gclid=Cj0KCQiA6rCgBhDVARIsAK1kGPJQa-i2a48Fotz0fFQlcJ6t_yRBdSWJ2TFfpsjHCvGnn7QE27ZpH4QaAtrKEALw_wcB).

 None of these reported any errors.
-In addition, we conducted manual testing using a screen reader and keyboard navigation.
-We didn't find any issues during our testing.
+In addition, we conducted manual testing using a screen reader (for Windows and Mac) and keyboard navigation.
+We didn't find any issues during our manual testing either.

 # Credits
 - Syllable Open Source Project [Syllable NPM Info](https://www.npmjs.com/package/syllable)